keratagpro/tagpro-analytics-bulk-download/README.md

 downloadMaps(filename: string): Promise<void>
 ```

-Download maps as JSON from tagpro.eu.
+Download all maps as JSON from tagpro.eu.

 Example: